sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter2.md

 *** =xp3: 20

 *** =instructions3
-Get the title and release year of French or Spanish films released in the 90s that took in more than $2M at the box office.
+Finally, restrict the query to only return films that took in more than $2M at the box office.

 *** =solution3
 ```{sql}